ssborbis/ContextSearch-web-ext/README.md

 After performing a search, search terms in the results page can be highlighted.
 The highlight styling and behaviour can be found in CS Options -> Highlight

 ## Modifying Search Terms
 Each search engine's handling of the query string can be modified with the `Search Regex` field.
-The format should be a well-formed array in the follwing order:
+The format should be a well-formed array in the following order:

 `FIND_REGEX, REPLACE_REGEX [, REGEX_MODIFIERS]`